HussainAther/CartShoppingPage/README.md

 1. Clone the repository to your local machine or download the source code.
 2. Open a command prompt or terminal in the project's root directory.

-Step 1: Initialize the Node.js Project
+3. Initialize the Node.js Project

 Run the following command to initialize a new Node.js project: